What’s My Car Worth? Car Value Trade-In Tool

-A Black book value is a trade amount given for a vehicle based on aggregate data from a marketplace, factoring in kilometers, trims & packages, and conditions.
+A Black book value is a trade amount given for a vehicle based on aggregate data from a marketplace.
+It factors kilometers, trims, packages, and conditions.
 Canadian Black book was originally a physical book that dealers would reference to provide trade-in values to their clients in the process of selling a vehicle.
 The brand has been around for over 55 years and is widely trusted in the industry as a reference point for resale value.

 Vehicles are given a Canadian Black book car value based on their condition – ranging from rough, average, clean, & extra clean.
 Dealerships and auctions reference these 4 categories to provide a better estimate on where the vehicle would sit.
 Typically, online appraisers are set to ‘rough’ as a default value, which always tend to value a vehicle on the low end.

-Dealerships are forced to purchase a vehicle for a ‘wholesale value’, and then sell the vehicle at a ‘retail’ value.
+Dealerships tend to purchase a vehicle for a ‘wholesale value’, and then sell the vehicle at a ‘retail’ value.
 In order for the vehicle to be resold, it goes through a 50-100 point inspection, a complete detailing, and a certification process.
-A dealership will always purchase a vehicle at a ‘wholesale’ value because they need to make money, and incur risk if the value of the vehicle is actually off -and they overpay, or the vehicle is not able to to be sold, and incurs interest on the lot
+A dealership will always purchase a vehicle at a ‘wholesale’ value because of reconditioning costs.
+They also incur risk if the value of the vehicle is overpaid, the market supply changes, the vehicle is not able to to be sold, or incurs interest on the lot.

-Kelly Blue Book produces trade in values that we’re exclusive to the united states, based off American auction data.
+Kelly Blue Book produces trade in values that are exclusive to the United States, based off American auction data from cars that are sold.
 In 2018, Kelly Blue Book has released their trade in tool to be available to dealers in the Canadian market, and the values should be similar to those collected from Canadian Black Book.

 Blue book value is notably related to Kelly Blue Book – car values derived from vehicle auctions that run in the America, versus Canadian Black Book Values, which are based off of Canadian Auction sale prices.
 Kelly Blue Book now operates in Canada, and the trade values between the 2 tools should be similar.